Sina-Lotfi/storefront/README.md

 ```
 This command will:

-Build the Docker images for the Django app and Celery workers.
+Build the Docker images for the Django app and Celery workers.<br />
-Start the PostgreSQL, Redis, smtp4dev, and Flower services.
+Start the PostgreSQL, Redis, smtp4dev, and Flower services.<br />
 Expose the necessary ports:
   * Django app on localhost:8000
   * Flower on localhost:5555